-When you work in a office, you leave the building in the evening and that’s it; new ideas typically wait until the next morning.
+When you work in an office, you leave the building in the evening and that’s it; new ideas typically wait until the next morning.
 You check email at night, but the work-life divide is clear.
 But with remote work, your wires can easily get crossed.
 Your personal space might also be your workplace, and there’s no physical difference between the two.
 It’s easier to lose track of time or go back to work after-hours.

-Additionally working from home doesn't leave much time to wind down after work.
+Additionally, working from home doesn't leave much time to wind down after work.
 I used to commute from my office for about 30 minutes, enough time to reflect on my work day and gradually change my thoughts from work-life to home-life.
 Now some evenings I go from a video meeting to a family dinner in 60 seconds, and my attention definitely suffers.
-I'll sometimes walk out of my office and start having a conversation with wife, only to ask her to repeat everything because I was still thinking about design systems or something.
+I'll sometimes walk out of my office and start having a conversation with my wife, only to ask her to repeat everything because I was still thinking about design systems or something.

 How can remote teams protect employees from working off hours?

 To help draw a line between personal and professional time, Remote Stackers are encouraged to have a dedicated space for work.
 I mentioned how Stack helps set up a home office for remotes and showed a photo of my office, but I didn’t show my favorite feature: the door.
 The door helps my family know when I’m at work and when I’m home.

 Stack Overflow offers a small stipend to help cover things like working in coffee shops or co-working spaces.

 Since different things work for different people, the company supports us when we experiment.
 One thing they don’t support or celebrate is working long hours or weekends.
 In fact, Stack Overflow advises us to set working hours in our calendar (to avoid off-hour meetings) and chat (to avoid someone pushing notifications through).